 “The materials tend to be interesting.
 They tend to be relevant.
 They tend to keep the kids’ interest.
 These materials — in the hands of a good teacher — make good things happen.”

 Educators everywhere have long struggled to keep students interested in learning.

 In the late 1980s, educators in Genesee County grew alarmed about the sizeable numbers of students who, disenchanted with school, quit before graduation.
-In 1988, the Mott Foundation gave a $69,725 planning grant to Mott Community College (MCC) to work with the Flint Community Schools and the Genesee County Intermediate School District (GISD) to explore dropout prevention programs and to increase the number of nontraditional students pursuing higher education.
+In 1988, the Mott Foundation gave a $69,725 planning grant to Mott Community College to work with the Flint Community Schools and the Genesee County Intermediate School District to explore dropout prevention programs and to increase the number of nontraditional students pursuing higher education.